As an Amazon Associate I earn from qualifying purchases #ad

 Peter Drucker was THE original big thinker.

-His ideas on management, innovation, leadership, effectiveness, and adapting to change formed the foundations of modern business (organization) wisdom.
+His ideas on management, innovation, leadership, effectiveness, and adapting to change formed the foundations of modern business wisdom.

 Drucker was also a mentor to many notable leaders in business, government, and nonprofits, a role he valued tremendously.

-In A Year with Peter Drucker, you will get to experience his mentorship process firsthand as his longtime collaborator Joseph A. Maciariello leads you from week to week, lesson to lesson, using previously unpublished material and selected readings from Drucker’s classic works to highlight critical lessons in leadership, personal effectiveness, and mission-driven strategy.
+In A Year with Peter Drucker, you will get to experience his mentorship process firsthand as his longtime collaborator Joseph A. Maciariello (no two people) leads you from week to week, lesson to lesson, using previously unpublished material and selected readings from Drucker’s classic works to highlight critical lessons in leadership, personal effectiveness, and mission-driven strategy.

 It features examples from the individuals and organizations that Drucker helped to guide to success, including his work assisting leaders in creating some of the world’s most influential religious organizations.